Welcome to the Vet Tech Institute of Houston

 Vet Tech Institute of Houston faculty members include:

-The Vet Tech Institute of Houston works closely with distance students to help them find roommates and affordable housing options.
+The Vet Tech Institute of Houston works closely with distance students to help them find affordable housing options.
 Some options are close enough that you can walk to school, some require a short drive.

 Typical housing features include:

 - Some locations have swimming pools and fitness rooms